zolon-manoo/spec-kit/README.md

 </div>

 <p align="center">
-    <strong>An effort to allow organizations to focus on product scenarios rather than writing undifferentiated code with the help of Spec-Driven Development.</strong>
+    <strong>An open source toolkit that allows you to focus on product scenarios and predictable outcomes instead of vibe coding every piece from scratch.</strong>
 </p>

 <p align="center">